FFIG/ffig/README.md

 [Install Ninja build](http://macappstore.org/ninja/).

-Install Xcode.
+Install Xcode 9.3 or later.
 FFIG will use the version of libclang distributed with Xcode.

 # Setup (Windows)